mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

 * **Patterns** (buttons, badges, table of contents, etc.)
 {:.fl}

-[^jekyll-assets]: I'm using the excellent [Jekyll::AssetsPlugin](https://github.com/ixti/jekyll-assets) to add a Rails-like asset pipeline to run [AutoPrefixer](https://github.com/postcss/autoprefixer), minify and MD5 fingerprint CSS/JavaScript assets, and some other useful stuff.
+[^jekyll-assets]: I'm using the excellent [Jekyll 3 Assets](https://github.com/jekyll/jekyll-assets) plugin for a Rails-like asset pipeline to run [AutoPrefixer](https://github.com/postcss/autoprefixer), minify and MD5 fingerprint CSS/JavaScript assets, and some other useful stuff.

 ### Configure Collections